EduardoRodriguesF/Calculator/README.md

 # Calculator
- That is a Python calculator made with Python 3.8
+ A calculator made with Python 3.8

  ## What have I learned with the project?
  #### GUI Design